-Western Civilization I 3 cr.
+Western Civilization to 1650 3 cr.

 A survey of Western history from the earliest civilizations to the beginning of the modern era.
 Emphasis is placed on the changes through time in political, social and religious institutions as well as on intellectual and cultural achievements.
 The course is designed to help the student better understand self and society by becoming acquainted with the past history of the Western world.

-Western Civilization II 3 cr.
+HIST 172 Western Civilization from 1650 3 cr.